Frederick Russell Burnham

 Burnham distinguished himself in several battles in Rhodesia and South Africa and became Chief of Scouts.
 Despite his U.S. citizenship, his military title was British and his rank of major was formally given to him by King Edward VII.
 In special recognition of Burnham's heroism, the King invested him into the Companions of the Distinguished Service Order, giving Burnham the highest military honors earned by any American in the Second Boer War.
 He had become friends with Baden-Powell during the Second Matabele War in Rhodesia, teaching him outdoor skills and inspiring what would later become known as Scouting.
 Burnham returned to the United States, where he became involved in national defense efforts, business, oil, conservation, and the Boy Scouts of America (BSA).

 During World War I, Burnham was selected as an officer and recruited volunteers for a U.S. Army division similar to the Rough Riders, which Theodore Roosevelt intended to lead into France.
 For political reasons, the unit was disbanded without seeing action.
 After the war, Burnham and his business partner John Hays Hammond formed the Burnham Exploration Company; they became wealthy from oil discovered in California.
 Burnham joined several new wilderness conservation organizations, including the California State Parks Commission.
 In the 1930s, he worked with the BSA to save the big horn sheep from extinction.
 This effort led to the creation of the Kofa and Cabeza Prieta National Wildlife Refuges in Arizona.
 He earned the BSA's highest honor, the Silver Buffalo Award, in 1936, and remained active in the organization at both the regional and national level until his death in 1947.
-To symbolise the friendship between Burnham and Baden-Powell, the mountain beside Mount Baden-Powell in California was formally named Mount Burnham in 1951.
+To symbolize the friendship between Burnham and Baden-Powell, the mountain beside Mount Baden-Powell in California was formally named Mount Burnham in 1951.